djsing/ELEN4010/test/README.md

 # Testing

-This folder contins all the automated testing for the core functionality of the test.
+This folder contains all the automated testing for the core functionality of the test.
 The testing framework used is Jest, and the end-end testing framework used is Selenium WebDriver.
-This file contains an overview of the tests perfomed in every test folder.
+This file contains an overview of the tests performed in every test folder.

 ## authenticate.test
 This file tests: